To keep diabetes under control, stay healthy, and prevent future problems, you

 make it less likely that you'll develop long-term diabetes problems.

-Ketones are something else
+Ketones are something

-for energy (like when you're sick and have no appetite).
+glucose for energy (like when you're sick and have no appetite).

 Having lots of ketones in your body can put you at risk for a major diabetes emergency